akashbwilliams/Time_Series_Analysis/README.md

-# Time Series Analysis adolescent fertility rates in India over the past 60 years
+# Time Series Analysis of adolescent fertility rates in India over the past 60 years
 The overall requirement of this exercise can be summarized:
 1. Analyse the adolescent fertility rates data of India over time, identify seasonal patterns, identify the general trends in the rates and create a time series model
-2. Use a time-series model to forecast the revenue in the near future
+2. Use a time-series model to forecast the rates in the near future

 Data used for the analysis in this assignment accounts for the yearly fertility rates in India from 1960 – 2019.
 The annual number of births to women aged 15-19 years per 1,000 women